Originally published May 2017/Reviewed September 2021

 For what kind of administrative work am I eligible for assistance from the CMPA?

-CMPA members are generally eligible for protection for administrative work that requires them to use their medical knowledge and expertise.
+CMPA members are generally eligible for assistance with administrative work that requires them to use their medical knowledge and expertise.
 For example, this can include acting as a medical advisor and performing tasks such as reviewing disability claims for insurance companies; reviewing medical journal articles; providing medical input to hospital committees, boards, management groups, and review panels; and being involved in certain research activities.
-It can include providing medical opinions or advice for organizations such as hospitals, health authorities, learning institutions, governments, associations, or private companies.
+It can also include providing medical opinions or advice for organizations such as hospitals, health authorities, learning institutions, governments, associations, or private companies.

 If I’m not seeing patients, do I need protection?